-When confronted by high levels of uncertainty about the next academic year, it can be easy to fall into one of a number of thinking behaviours.
+When confronted by high levels of uncertainty about university life, it can be easy to fall into one of the following thinking behaviours.

 Thinking behaviours in response to uncertainty

-- You may simply want to stop thinking about the next academic year completely and pretend that all of this uncertainty isn’t happening.
+You may simply want to stop thinking about the university completely and pretend that all of this uncertainty isn’t happening.
 This might help you feel better in the moment, because while you’re not thinking about it, you don’t feel as stressed.
-But this won’t help you plan for next year and you may miss important information or opportunities to make things better.
+But this won’t help you plan and take control and you may miss important information or opportunities to make things better.

-- As a way to bring the uncertainty to an end, you may find yourself trying to make decisions about what you are going to do but quickly changing your mind or bouncing about between different options.
+As a way to bring the uncertainty to an end, you may find yourself trying to make decisions about what you are going to do but quickly changing your mind.
 As no option feels like the perfect solution, you keep abandoning each decision and looking for something better.

 This also means we have to accept our own emotional reaction to uncertainty.
-It is ok to be frustrated, sad, disappointed, anxious or angry that this year at university isn’t going to be as you’d imagined or hoped it would be.
+It is ok to be frustrated, sad, disappointed, anxious or angry that your experiences aren’t as you’d imagined or hoped they would be.
 These emotions are just directing you to the fact that something important needs your attention.

 Try to resist the temptation of thinking that you ‘should’ be able to handle what’s going on.
 Or that other people are managing their emotions better than you.
 You feel this way because you are a human being and the situation is very uncertain.
 Your emotions are a normal response to living through abnormal circumstances.

 Listen to your emotions and to the concerns that they raise and reassure yourself that it is ok to feel this way.
-But remember, just because you feel like this today, it doesn’t mean you will feel like this in the long term or that the academic year won’t be good.
+But remember, just because you feel like this today, it doesn’t mean you will feel like this in the long term or that your university experience won’t get better.

 Once we accept reality, we can also accept that no solution is going to be perfect.
 This is ok – student life is never perfect anyway.
 Life is always full of ups and downs.

-So, the key thing is that whatever decisions you make to take control and increase certainty, you then build an action plan to make those decisions work as well as they can.
+Whatever decisions you make to take control, the key is for you to build an action plan to make those decisions work as well as they can.